aajonusnet/aajonusnet/md/QNA/Q&A Of February 1, 2009.md

 Q: Do they have to regenerate the protein and fat?

 A: Everything.
 It's got to be a balanced diet.
 Of course you have to remove the poisons too.
-I had chemotherapy 41 years ago and I'm still detoxified.
+I had chemotherapy 41 years ago and I'm still detoxifying.

 Q: You can tell when it's coming out.